 Here are some examples of the kind of easy ways you can cut calories and fat from your main Christmas meal without compromising on taste:

-Turkey: Remove the skin and eat light-coloured meat (breast) rather than dark meat (thigh) to reduce your calorie intake.
+Turkey: Remove the skin and eat light-coloured meat (breast) rather than dark meat (thigh) to reduce your fat intake.

 Pigs in blankets: Use low-fat cocktail sausages and pierce the skins.
 Wrap with lean back-bacon (with the excess fat trimmed off) and grill, rather than fry or bake, to allow any excess fat to drain away.
 Try and limit yourself to two or three.